AldoFusterTurpin/AdventOfCode-2023/README.md

 ./dayN
 ```

+### Go is awesome
+I use the great [embed](https://pkg.go.dev/embed) package to include a huge string in my unit tests, which is pretty nice for better readability and ensure my unit tests are not touching I/O (as the string is included in the binary when using the embed package 👌).

+Do ctrl + f with "//go:embed" to see examples.

+### Considerations
 #### Day1 considerations
 For the day1, I followed an inside-out approach, starting from the details of the problem and building small functions in a TDD way from scratch, obtaining a fast feedback loop between the Red and the Green steps (advantage).